 The Code requires the accountability of all Representatives.
-The Code requires Representatives to report certain acts, omissions and/or failures to the Principal, the Deputy Principal, the Regional Director, the Chair of Youth+, or the Executive Director as prescribed.
+The Code requires Representatives to report certain acts, omissions and/or failures to the Principal, the Deputy Principal, the EREA Director of Schools, or the Executive Director as prescribed.

 Formal complaints, including breaches of the Code, must be made according to Policies;